ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 Your financial returns depend on when you hold and sell.

 Perhaps it's the reason why I've never gotten into it yet&mdash; I value *building* so much.
+To be honest, crypto-trading feels dodgy at the moment.
+With all the memes, laser-eyed profile photos, and cult-like facade, it just sets off all my alarms.
 Nevertheless, it's an interesting concept to entertain.
 From a *build* standpoint, I like its promise: a decentralized financial system ran by the public, just like open-source!
 I'll probably write about this again in the future.

 ## Navigating this framework